Food Security

 Products that require refrigeration must be transported in coolers (insulated boxes) or insulated bags to ensure they remain at a low temperature throughout transport and, if necessary, during storage prior to consumption:

-• or, failing that, a sufficient supply of frozen water bottles. `
+- or, if those are not available, a sufficient number of frozen water bottles. `

 Storage conditions for products at the university:

 Before consumption, on university grounds, products that require refrigeration must be stored in the refrigerator when one is available.
 If not, the products should be kept in a cooler or insulated bag until the last possible moment.
 While waiting, coolers and insulated bags must be kept away from any source of heat, particularly direct sunlight.
-Other products must remain packaged until ready for consumption.
+Other products must remain packaged until they are ready to be consumed.

 Product consumption:

-When consuming the products, it is best to use disposable items (glasses, plates, cutlery, etc.).
-These items should be stored away from potential sources of contamination—for example, in a closed box or cupboard—especially if the packaging has been opened.
+When consuming the products, it is best to use disposable items (glasses, plates, utensils, etc.).
+These items should be stored in a way that prevents contamination—for example, in a crate or a closed cabinet—especially if the packaging has been opened.

 Before the snack or meal, participants should be asked to wash their hands.
-If the event for which the food was prepared is expected to last a long time—more than one or two hours, for example (school fair, barbecue, end-of-year party, bingo, etc.)—it should be brought out as needed and kept out of direct sunlight (under a parasol, for example) and protected from contamination (using boxes or plastic wrap).
-Any products not consumed on the same day must be discarded.
+If the event for which the food was prepared is expected to last a long time—more than one or two hours, for example (a school fair, barbecue, end-of-year party, bingo, etc.)—the food should be brought out as needed and kept out of direct sunlight (under a parasol, for example) and protected from contamination (using boxes or plastic wrap).
+Any food not consumed on the same day must be discarded.

 Food allergies:

-It is essential to keep a record of the ingredients used in the preparation of products in order to inform the public.
+It is essential to keep a record of the ingredients used to make the products in order to inform the public.

 Avoid offering foods with unknown ingredients.